jina-ai/jina/docs/how-to/external-executor.md

     - exec.py
 ```

-This simply points jina to our file and Executor class.
+This simply points Jina to our file and Executor class.

 Now we can run the CLI command again, this time using our custom Executor: